nowitsabby/dark-rpg-nextjs/assets/srd/armoury/cyber_constructs.md

 ## Grapple-Hawk

 Rarely used outside the Arbites, these exotic cyber-familiars take the form of elegant shining steel hawks.
 Their glittering crania contain the transplanted instincts of avians trained to seize moving targets without damaging them.
 These instincts, transferred to mechanical constructs fitted with powerful suspensors and talons capable of tearing through cast-iron, enable Arbites handlers to arrest suspects quickly (if brutally) on the streets.
-Designed to be carried on the hip, or to perch elsewhere on the handler’s armour, the Subrique-pattern Grapple-hawk can be deployed quickly in pursuit of a criminal.
+Designed to be carried on the hip, or to perch elsewhere on the handler's armour, the Subrique-pattern Grapple-hawk can be deployed quickly in pursuit of a criminal.

 **Availability:** Very Rare